InvalidSatan/OSRS_Guide/README.md

 # OSRS Guide

 A comprehensive resource for leveling and end-game preparation in **Old School RuneScape (OSRS)**.
-This repository hosts the original "OSRS Max Level and End-Game Preparation Guide" PDF and a simple static website that highlights the material in web form.
-It also serves as the base for future improvements such as interactive calculators and more detailed training breakdowns.
+This repository hosts the original "OSRS Max Level and End-Game Preparation Guide" PDF and a static website that highlights the material in web form.
+The site now includes a basic experience calculator and persistent checklists.
+It also serves as the base for future improvements such as more advanced interactive tools and detailed training breakdowns.

 ## Contents